Noise assessment report content

 Each result follows the same format with a description of the job, equipment or person, the noise levels measured, whether the daily limits were met or exceeded and then any other comments or specific recommendations for that job regarding potential noise control measures.

-Where useful for explaining the result, an exposure chart may be included and annotated as necessary.
+Where useful for explaining the noise measurement result, an exposure chart may be included and annotated as necessary.

-The assessment report then includes an analysis of the current hearing protection in use on the site.
-This takes some representative jobs and runs calculations of the effectiveness of the hearing protectors in use to calculate the expected exposure experienced under them by their users.
+The noise assessment then includes an analysis of the current hearing protection in use on the site.
+This takes some representative jobs and runs calculations of the effectiveness of the hearing protection in use to calculate the expected exposure experienced under them by their users.

 A selection of alternative styles is also included, along with the assumed exposure which would be experienced by the wearer, so the client has a pool of protectors from which a choice can be made should a change of supplier or style be desired in the future.